 THE 30th ANNIVERSARY

 First of all, welcome to Finland.
-In fact, it’s been 19 years since you guys last time played here.
+It’s been 19 years since you guys last time played here.

 It’s been something like that.
-It was in 1992 right?
+Was it in 1992, right?
 That’s right.
 I do remember now.
 That was on the SIN DECADE tour.
-That’s what I came on tour as well.
-We used to play quite a few times here during the 80’s.
+We used to play quite a few times here during the ’80s.
 We toured Finland every time we did a tour.

 I remember when you played here with Deep Purple in 1987.